 And look at the viewing figures that resulted:

 So that’s all very well for the Italians, you might say, but what about me in the UK/Australia/USA etc?
 We want to watch it too.
-Well yes, but we can see why an Italian race organiser is more focused on the Italian cycling market, because it is unarguable that the market for cycling in Italy is bigger than in our Anglo-speaking countries (probably all put together!) and in pretty much every country around the world.
+Well yes, but we can see why an Italian race organiser is more focused on the Italian cycling market, because it is unarguable that the market for cycling in Italy is bigger than in our English-speaking countries (probably all put together!) and pretty much every country around the world.
 And of course races run on the relative small budgets of women’s races, and often by volunteers, will focus on their home country first.

 What would be great is if other countries’ broadcasters could decide they’d follow the RAI model, and buy in the RAI highlights, either to show as part of their TdF coverage, or show as a standalone show, after the TdF, but it’s complicated, because the TdF and their TV rights deals are run by the ASO, and the Giro is a completely standalone different organisation.

-And I’ve heard that buying footage from RAI is expensive.
+I’ve heard that buying footage from RAI is expensive.
 And I know that some of you are saying, right now, that there are so many more options than the traditional television model, and I absolutely agree with you – my ideal would be that the UCI streamed it on their site, or had a deal like how Red Bull TV show the major MTB races.
 There are lots of women’s races that are hitting a huge international audience though innovative streaming solutions – but again, I’ll get back to that another time (here’s my 2016 guide to women’s races that are shown live, if you’re interested – the context is that we’re getting more and more every year).

 Would moving make a difference?

 One of the things that does frustrate me is the argument that if the Giro was shown at a different time to the Tour, it would naturally have more coverage – especially when this comes from the TV types, because I just don’t see the evidence of this.